 Table S4: Model selection procedure and significance of the effects of three large-scale climatic indices on adult survival (φ) based on a restricted dataset (three populations over the period 1985-2000, see main text for details).
 Starting yearly dependant and constrained model for the ANODEV are highlighted in bold.
 AICc of the best model (first raw of the table) is 2449.71.
 SRF = Early Summer Sahel Rainfall; MOI= Mediterranean Oscillation Index.
-The values of R2 provided correspond to the proportion of temporal variance in survival explained by the model covariate, computed through analysis of deviance.
+The values of R2 provided correspond to the proportion of temporal variance in survival explained by the model covariate, computed through an analysis of deviance.
 The Beta column provides the estimate associated with each temporal covariate with its 95% confidence interval.